 Remind Yourself Of The Benefits

 The first thing to do is remind yourself of all the benefits.
 You’re going to be taking steps to improve your lives as well as the lives of the kids you have and your wider circle of friends and family.
-Reminding yourself of this can make a big difference to how you feel about your decision.
+Reminding yourself of this can make a big difference in how you feel about your decision.
 There are so many benefits of helping your husband into a drug abuse outpatient treatment program, and these include:

 - His mental health will see a massive improvement